Peter Lamelas: Political appointments

 During Donald Trump's first presidential term, Lamelas was appointed to the Department of Justice's Medal of Valor Review board, which honors first responders for acts of extraordinary valor.

 United States ambassador to Argentina (2025–present)

 On December 11, 2024, President-elect Donald Trump announced he would nominate Lamelas as the United States ambassador to Argentina.
 Trump's nomination emphasized Lamelas's medical and business credentials, as well as his personal story as a Cuban refugee.
-Trump stated that Lamelas's experience exemplifies the "American Dream" and described him as "a physician, philanthropist, and an incredible businessman".
+Trump described him as "a physician, philanthropist, and an incredible businessman".

 Lamelas has already engaged diplomatically with Argentina's leadership, having met President Javier Milei during Milei's visit to Mar-a-Lago in November 2024.
-He has publicly praised Milei's efforts to implement bold economic reforms aimed at reducing deficits and curbing inflation.